The Super Tucano and Portugal: Why It Makes More Sense Than It Seems

 Combat: More Versatile Than It Looks

-Consider the United States: the Air Force Special Operations Command (AFSOC), which forms the air component of USSOCOM, invested in aircraft such as the OA-1K Skyraider II - a heavily militarised version of a basic agricultural aircraft, the AT-802 - specifically for Close Air Support (CAS) missions in low-threat environments, supporting special operations forces.
-Simultaneously, through ISR (Intelligence, Surveillance and Reconnaissance) systems, the aircraft monitors the area of operations, ensuring there are no unpleasant surprises for the personnel on the ground.
+Consider the United States: the Air Force Special Operations Command (AFSOC), which forms the air component of USSOCOM, invested in aircraft such as the OA-1K Skyraider II, a heavily militarised version of a basic agricultural aircraft, the AT-802, specifically for Close Air Support (CAS) missions in low-threat environments, supporting special operations forces.
+Simultaneously, through ISR (Intelligence, Surveillance and Reconnaissance) systems, the aircraft monitors the area of operations, ensuring there are no unpleasant surprises for personnel on the ground.
 The A-29 Super Tucano can do exactly that.

 Being realistic: Portugal does not operate at the tempo of American Special Forces.
-But it is part of an alliance.
+But it is part of an alliance, with real force projection commitments.
 At any moment it may need to deploy assets, air or otherwise, to a joint operation.
 It is always useful to have these cards available.

 There is, however, a more immediate and concrete reality.
 Since 2017, Portugal has had troops deployed in the Central African Republic as part of MINUSCA, the United Nations Multidimensional Integrated Stabilization Mission in the CAR.
 Those troops operate with limited air support assets, such as helicopter detachments from other nations.
-Having a handful of Super Tucanos in that theatre would be, at minimum, a dual-effect factor: on one hand, a psychological guarantee for personnel on the ground: they know something is there to protect them; on the other, a significant deterrent for anyone considering provocations.
-Not a small thing.
+Having a handful of Super Tucanos in that theatre would be, at minimum, a dual-effect factor: on one hand, a psychological guarantee for personnel on the ground, they know something is there to protect them; on the other, a significant deterrent for anyone considering provocations.
+The presence of modern aircraft in peace missions is also, in itself, a clear signal of the country’s commitment to global security, reinforcing Portugal’s strategic partnerships.

 It also bears noting that this is a guerrilla warfare environment, with dense jungle and forest terrain interspersed with open areas, a scenario not entirely unlike what Portugal faced during the Overseas War, where aircraft such as the T-6 were widely used as CAS platforms for troops on the ground.
 The Super Tucano has an additional trump card in this context: the ability to operate from temporary, unpaved strips.
 A versatility no reaction fighter can offer.